'Promising Young Woman' is all style, no substance

 Cassie's trauma is serious shit, and it's clear that she's not dealing with it well.
 The rage she feels is consuming her life, causing her to "waste her potential" by working at a coffee shop and vaguely punishing random men.
 This could all be fine if the film approached it with a different tone.
 What I find distasteful is the fact that we're supposed to root for Cassie and view her pointless crusade as badass.
 Cassie is John Wick-adjacent, risking her own life to avenge a friend.

 Like John, she's working through the pain of loss by directing her rage toward those responsible (either directly or indirectly).
 The first big difference is that Cassie is trying to fight an entire system by targeting members of a specific sex (a misdirected effort), while John is simply trying to kill the motherfuckers that deigned to harm his puppy (plus ~100 other people).
 The second big difference is that the only time we see violence in "Promising Young Woman," it's directed towards women; there is no catharsis for the viewer.
-You might remember Coralie Fargeat's 2018's "Revenge," a film that used violence to brilliantly excoriate rape culture.
+You might remember Coralie Fargeat's "Revenge" (2018), a film that used violence to brilliantly excoriate rape culture.
 In Fennell's film, you don't get to see a scummy guy crawling around in a pool of his own blood and guts.
 There is no triumphant ending, only depressing reality dusted with pink glitter.

 How many wigs were involved in the making of this movie?
 I need to know.